enzo-project/enzo-e/index.rst

 Getting started
 ---------------

-The `Getting started using Enzo-P`_ section covers everything you need to know to download Enzo-P / Cello and its dependent software, configure, port, build, and run an example test problem.
+The `Getting started using Enzo-P`_ section should cover everything one needs to know to download Enzo-P / Cello and its dependent software, configure, build, and run a small example test problem.

 .. _Getting started using Enzo-P: getting_started.html

 Parameters
 ----------

 The `Enzo-P / Cello parameter reference`_ section is a reference page for all Enzo-P and Cello parameters, which are used to write parameters files defining simulations to run.

 .. _Enzo-P / Cello parameter reference: parameters-list.html